emranbm/Bale-Bot-SDK-Readme/README.md

-#Nasim Bot SDK
+#Bale Bot SDK
-Are you a JS Developer?
-By this SDK, you can develop [Nasim](https://nasim.elenoon.ir/) bots easily.
+By this SDK, you can develop [Bale](https://bale.ai/) bots easily with Node.js.
 ##Requirements
 You need to have installed [node](https://nodejs.org) and [npm](https://www.npmjs.com) on your system.
 ##Create a bot like a boss!
 ###Talk to BotFather
-Get a bot token from Nasim BotFather.
-You can find Nasim BotFather by this id: <b>@bot-father</b>
+Get a bot token from Bale BotFather.
+You can find Bale BotFather by this id: <b>@bot-father</b>
 ###Prepare your environment
 ```bash
 $ mkdir mybot